ivanov/kanten/README.md

 [ ] support jumping to a particular line
     - would go along with editing a file at that line
     - and allow us to jump back into the same line after editing?
-[ ] support ctrl-i and ctrl-o location-list jumping [x] reflow of text
+    - jump to the line of the currently highlighted thing [ ] support ctrl-i and ctrl-o location-list jumping [x] reflow of text
 [ ] (maybe) reading cursor (like dictator?)